mnielsen/notes-on-writing/notes_on_writing.md

   a good preface.
 Doing so requires a superb understanding of what your book is trying to achieve, and it may require many attempts to figure that out.
-(5) Steven Pinker's preface to "The Language Instinct" is very good.
+(5) Steven Pinker's preface to "The Language Instinct" is very good, as prefaces go.
 Zed Shaw's for "Learn Python the Hard Way" is also pretty good.
 But for each good example, I've found ten that are bad, or mediocre.
-(6) If material for the preface can be delayed until later in the book, it should be.
-People don't want to be reading *about the book* any more than absolutely necessary, they want to be enjoying the actual subject at hand.
+And, frankly, even the best prefaces aren't all that good.
+The reason, I think, is people don't want to be reading *about the book* any more than absolutely necessary, they want to be enjoying the actual subject at hand.
+For that reason, we have: (6) If material for the preface can be delayed until later in the book, it should be.
+(7) A good preface is, for all the reasons just enumerated, *short*.
+How short?
+In some ways, it'd be good to omit it entirely.
+The problem is that people do expect to be able to find out what the book is about, who it's for, and what they can expect to learn.
+And so a preface is quite conventional.
+In a sense, _the preface is metadata_.
+As an author, one shouldn't have the expectation that the preface is amazing (and readers don't, either).
+It's about the book, not the subject at hand, and thus is intrinsically less interesting.

 ## Titles